sun-yitao/swap-test-state-reconstruction/README.md

 # SWAP Test State Reconstruction
-SWAP test to reconstruct a quantum state
+The SWAP test is a quantum circuit that compares two qubits to determine their degree of overlap.
+This notebook contains codes for reconstructing quantum states using the SWAP test.